 - Social skills – Using the relationship with the horse to enhance relationships with people

 Throughout the program, we focus on developing leadership, self-awareness, confidence, patience, consistency, and courage while learning the basics of horsemanship.
-Once veterans graduate the program, they are encouraged to continue their time with EAT by helping teach future veteran classes, as well as utilizing their horsemanship skills in supporting all of the other programs and activities at EAT.
+Once veterans/ 1st responders progress through the program, they are encouraged to continue their time with EAT by helping guide future Boots in the Barn classes, as well as other programs and activities at EAT they may be interested in.

-If you have questions about our Veterans program, please e-mail us at firstname.lastname@example.org
+If you have questions about our Boots in the Barn program, please e-mail us at email@example.com